 <p>It <em>does</em> take time to prepare each session.
 But it saves far more time across the system.
 And just as importantly, it reduces anxiety.
 No one enjoys logging in one morning to a changed interface and a flood of “What the heck happened?” emails.</p>

 <p>What this experience has reminded me is that support doesn’t always mean creating something brand new.
-Sometimes it means taking something dense and scattered—like release notes—and turning it into something shared, practical, and easier to navigate together.</p>]]></content><author><name>Alevtina Verbovetskaya</name></author><category term="leadership" /><category term="library-systems" /><category term="alma" /><category term="primo-ve" /><category term="change-management" /><summary type="html"><![CDATA[We used to read release notes the way most people do: quickly, right before a meeting, and with mild dread.
-Then we tried something different.]]></summary></entry><entry><title type="html">One hour a day</title><link href="https://verbovetskaya.com/blog/one-hour-a-day/" rel="alternate" type="text/html" title="One hour a day" /><published>2024-06-14T19:01:00+00:00</published><updated>2024-06-14T19:14:00+00:00</updated><id>https://verbovetskaya.com/blog/one-hour-a-day</id><content type="html" xml:base="https://verbovetskaya.com/blog/one-hour-a-day/"><![CDATA[<p>A few years ago, work felt chaotic.
-We had just migrated to Ex Libris’s Alma in the middle of a pandemic.
-We’d gone through multiple interim Deans.
-Several people had retired or resigned in the department.
-I had become Director of the unit I’d been a member of for eight years—a job I’d received no training for and one I had to do while working remotely.
-And I was onboarding a new staff member.</p>
+Sometimes it means taking something dense and scattered—like release notes—and turning it into something shared, practical, and easier to navigate together.</p>]]></content><author><name>Alevtina Verbovetskaya</name></author><category term="work" /><category term="leadership" /><category term="library-systems" /><category term="alma" /><category term="primo-ve" /><category term="change-management" /><summary type="html"><![CDATA[We used to read release notes the way most people do: quickly, right before a meeting, and with mild dread.
+Then we tried something different.]]></summary></entry><entry><title type="html">Apple Wallet + Transit</title><link href="https://verbovetskaya.com/blog/apple-wallet-and-transit/" rel="alternate" type="text/html" title="Apple Wallet + Transit" /><published>2024-12-17T00:00:00-05:00</published><updated>2024-12-17T00:00:00-05:00</updated><id>https://verbovetskaya.com/blog/apple-wallet-and-transit</id><content type="html" xml:base="https://verbovetskaya.com/blog/apple-wallet-and-transit/"><![CDATA[<p>I enabled the Express Mode option in my Apple Wallet over the weekend for both my iPhone and my Watch.
+I saw that it’s supposed to work with both MTA in NYC and SEPTA in Philly so I decided to give it a try for my commuting needs.</p>

 <p>It was… a lot.
 Especially all at once.</p>